The singular Hitchin fibration, cameral data, and representation theory: Introduction

-We also give a global version of this statement over the component $\mathcal A^0_S$ by constructing a generalisation of the Hitchin section (Theorem \ref{GlobalNonabnthm}). {\bf Cameral data and abelianisation.} In order to generalise the cameral description from the regular case, we first consider how to generalise the map $\kappa$ of (\ref{RegCameralMoreqn}).
+In order to generalise the cameral description from the regular case, we first consider how to generalise the map $\kappa$ of (\ref{RegCameralMoreqn}).
 We consider this only when $S$ is a Dixmier sheet; i.e. $S$ contains a dense locus of semisimple elements.
 In this case the centraliser of any semisimple element in $S$ is conjugate to some Levi subgroup $L$ of $G$.
 If $\mathfrak{z}$ denotes the centre of $Lie(L)$, and $W_L = N_G(L)/L$ denotes the relative Weyl group, the geometric quotient $\mathfrak{c}_S$ of $S$ by the $G$-action can be identified with $\mathfrak{z}/W_L$.

 There are obstacles to a cameral description for the group scheme $\mathcal I^{sm}_S$ in general.
 In particular, even for $G = GL_n$, the obvious generalisation of $\hat{\mathcal J}$ will not always be suitable, as there are examples of Levi subgroups for which $W_L$ is trivial (this can be compared with \cite[Example 4.2]{HM}).
-Despite this, it is possible to produce a generalised version of the map $\kappa$ defined in (\ref{RegCameralMoreqn}) by regarding it instead as an abelianisation map; this is natural from its construction which factors through the abelianisation of the universal Borel group.
-We construct our abelianisation map $\kappa_S$, over the sheet $S$ instead of the regular quotient $\mathcal B$, using the generalised Grothendieck-Springer theory of sheets \cite{BB}, \cite{Broer1}.
+Despite this, it is possible to produce a generalised version of the map $\kappa$ defined in (\ref{RegCameralMoreqn}) by regarding it instead as an abelianisation map; this is natural from its construction which factors through the abelianisation of the universal Borel subgroup.
+We construct our abelianisation map $\kappa_S$, which we call the \emph{cameral homomorphism}, over the sheet $S$ instead of the regular quotient $\mathcal B$, using the generalised Grothendieck-Springer theory of sheets \cite{BB}, \cite{Broer1}.
 While it no longer makes sense to ask whether $\kappa_S$ is an open embedding in general, we show that $\kappa_S$ is smooth in the case that $G$ is a classical group.

 We now assume that the abelianisation map $\kappa_S$ is smooth.
 Then, there is a factorisation of the $S$-Hitchin map as

 We consider $h_S^{ab}:\mathcal M_S^{ab}\rightarrow \mathcal A_S$ to be the abelianisation of the $S$-Hitchin map.
 For any $\mathbb{C}$-point $\tau$ of $\mathcal A_S$, we can define a commutative group stack $\mathcal P_{S,\tau}$ over $\mathbb{C}$ using the morphism $\kappa_S$; and if we restrict to $\mathcal A_S^0$ this defines a commutative group stack $\mathcal P_S^0 \rightarrow \mathcal A_S^0$ by varying $\tau$ over $\mathcal A_S^0$.
 We denote by $\mathcal M_S^{ab,0}$ the restriction of $\mathcal M_S^{ab}$ to $\mathcal A_S^0$.